 Levels of Language Proficiency: What Is Fluency?

 There are different ways of measuring levels of proficiency in a language.
-Perhaps the best general reference point is the European Common Framework of Reference which divides proficiency into six levels from A1 A2, B1 B2, C1 C2.
-In my view, B2 is where you are fluent.
+Perhaps the best general reference point is the European Common Framework of Reference which divides proficiency into six levels from A1, A2, B1, B2, C1 and C2.
+In my view, B2 is the level where you are fluent.
 If you look at the summary description below you will see that this level, sort of advanced intermediate, is actually quite high.
 It means you understand most situations, and can express yourself on a wide variety of subjects, albeit with mistakes.

-In order to be fluent, you have to be able to do certain things.
+I think that to be fluent, you have to be able to do certain things.
 Of course, you need to speak in a way that is comfortable for you and for the person you are talking to.
 But reading is a big part of getting to that level.
 To be fluent, you usually have to be able to read a newspaper.
 Now, in Chinese that might cause some difficulty because the writing system isn’t phonetic.
-So, conceivably, you could be fluent and not be able to read a newspaper, but in most situations someone who is fluent in a language should be able to read a newspaper.
+So, conceivably, you could be fluent and not be able to read a newspaper, but in most situations someone who is fluent in a language should be able to read a newspaper comfortably, enjoyably, without struggling.

-Of course if we’re talking about levels of proficiency in a foreign language or levels of fluency, then I also think the biggest indicator is the number of words you know.
-So if you are very fluent, I mean if you are at university level, you are going to know a lot more words than someone who can only read at a grade three level.
-Now, you could argue that someone could be fluent with a limited vocabulary.
-It’s possible that someone could be fluent with a grade three vocabulary level.
+Some people want to claim it’s possible to be fluent with a limited vocabulary, that someone could be fluent with a grade three vocabulary level.
 That works if you are ten years old.
 But if you are an adult and you can only communicate with children, to my mind you’re less than fluent.
 If you can only talk about the weather and very basic things, even if you do so fluently, to my mind you’re not fluent.

-Most adult native speakers have a large vocabulary–a large active vocabulary.
-Certainly, the people that I would like to communicate with in any language I am learning, have large active vocabularies; therefore, I have to have a fairly large passive vocabulary in order to understand what they’re saying.
-I think that fluency implies two-way communication.
-You can learn a bunch of sentences, you can use Anki or whatever to express yourself fairly quickly, but the trick is to understand what other people are saying.
+Most adult native speakers have a large vocabulary–a large active vocabulary– in their own language.
+Certainly, the people that I would like to communicate with in any language I am learning, have large active vocabularies.
+Therefore I have to have a fairly large passive vocabulary in order to understand what they’re saying, in order to engage with them in meaningful conversations.
+Fluency implies two-way communication.
+You can learn a few phrases using some memory technique and try to express yourself fairly quickly, but the trick is to understand what other people are saying.
 That is why I put so much emphasis on listening and reading, vocabulary and comprehension, as a key component of fluency, or at least potential fluency.

-Much of this issue of fluency also depends on what your needs are.
-If you have a need to communicate right away because you’re in the country and you’re going to the stores, there’s going to be more pressure on you to speak.
-In my case, as let’s call it a “dilettante language learner”, I’m quite content to let my vocabulary accumulate and my ability to understand develop until I have a need or opportunity to speak a lot, and then my speaking develops quite quickly.
+Your language goals will depend on your needs.
+If you have a need to communicate right away because you’re in the country and you have to go to the stores to buy things etc. you will feel more pressure to speak early.
+In my case, far away from where the languages I’m learning are spoken, I’m quite content to let my vocabulary accumulate, and my ability to understand develop, until I have a need or opportunity to speak a lot, and then my speaking develops quite quickly.

 Now, there are people who understand well and who are too shy or inhibited to speak.
 However, these people would be even more inhibited if they had poor comprehension skills and a more limited vocabulary.
-Once people have acquired a good understanding of the language, they generally have the vocabulary and therefore the confidence that they can start to develop the ability to speak well, in other words fluently.
+Once people have acquired a good understanding of the language, they generally have the vocabulary and therefore the confidence they need so that they can start to develop the ability to speak well, in other words fluently.